Take Action!

 Car Pooling Lots and Programs

 Reducing the number of vehicles on the road by carpooling is a great way to help lower Lanark County's community greenhouse gas emissions.
-Share a ride through the new Community Car Pool website.
-You can also meet up and share rides by parking at one of the existing Park N Ride lots in the County.
+Meet up and share rides by parking at one of the existing Park N Ride lots in the County.

 At Home